What's Included in the Price

 Sydney-Specific Considerations

-Sydney's western suburbs, built predominantly in the 1970s–90s (Penrith, Blacktown, Liverpool), have brick-veneer homes on concrete slabs with copper supply pipes.
+Western suburbs (Penrith, Blacktown, Liverpool).
+Brick-veneer homes on concrete slabs built in the 1970s–90s with copper supply pipes.
 These are generally the most straightforward renovations if fixtures stay in place.
+The main cost driver is whether the renovation involves moving fixtures on the slab.

 Hiring a Licensed Plumber in NSW